Can You Have A Yeast Infection Without Discharge? | Essential Insights

 • If symptoms persist despite treatment

-• If you experience recurrent infections (four or more per year)
+• If you experience recurrent infections, often defined as three or more symptomatic episodes within a year

 • If you have underlying health conditions such as diabetes or HIV

-• If you notice unusual bleeding or painful intercourse
+• If you notice unusual bleeding, pelvic pain, fever, foul odor, sores, or painful intercourse

 Consulting with a healthcare provider ensures appropriate diagnosis and treatment tailored to your needs.